neurohacked/neurohacked.github.io/about/index.md

 tags: [about, web developer]
 comments: false
 ---
 Hello!
-My name is Patrick Thompson.
+My name is Patrick Thompson and I'm a software developer & open-source enthusiast.
 I was born, raised and currently reside in Los Angeles, CA. By day, I currently work for [TheBrain Technologies](http://thebrain.com).
-In my spare time, I hack away on amazing projects as a Full Stack Developer and play retro video games.
+In my spare time, I enjoy hacking on all things software architecture, P2P, IoT and gaming.

 I am proficient at working under tight deadlines and heavy workloads with precise attention to detail and completion and I'm comfortable working both on a team and independently.
 I enjoy problem solving and applying my creativity during the troubleshooting process.
 I appreciate the struggle that can sometimes come with diagnosing an issue and the satisfaction that comes with finding a solution.

 **An overview of my skills and interests**: